aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/print-and-preview/configuring-fonts/_index.md

 {{% alert color="primary" %}}

-Please use any of the above-mentioned methods at the start of the application, that is, before invoking any other objects of Aspose.Cells APIs.
+Please use any of the above‑mentioned methods at the start of the application, that is, before invoking any other objects of Aspose.Cells APIs.

 {{% /alert %}}

 {{% alert color="primary" %}}

-If all of the above-mentioned methods are used to set the font sources, only the last settings will take effect.
+If all of the above‑mentioned methods are used to set the font sources, only the last settings will take effect.

 {{% /alert %}}